ircanywhere/ircanywhere.github.io/docs/source/installing_ircanywhere.rst

 ``$ mon -d "node . run" -p ircanywhere.pid -l logs/mon.log``

 If you're running in a production environment it would be better to run this behind a nginx proxy or similar.
-You can see install instructions at `reverse proxies`_ section
+You can see install instructions at `reverse proxies`_ section.

 Updating
 ~~~~~~~~